kawgh1/react-seasons/README.md

 ## Component LifeCycle

 ### 1. constructor()
+   - good place to do one-time setup
+     - Don't make API calls or fetches in the constructor - do that in componentDidMount - best practice
 ### 2. render()
-   - *content visible on screen*
+   - *Component content visible on screen*
+   - Avoid doing anything here besides returning JSX, because render() will be called ***a lot***
+     - So no fetching, not API calls, not data calls, just returning JSX to display on screen, that's it
 ### 3. componentDidMount
-   - *sit and wait for updates...*
+   - *sit and wait for Component State updates...*
+   - good place to do data-loading, fetching from APIs, etc. when there's only one API call
+   - **componentDidMount is only called once in the Component LifeCycle**
+     - so any code that needs to run more than once should not go here
 ### 4. componentDidUpdate
-   - *sit and wait until this component is no longer shown*
+   - *sit and wait until this Component is no longer shown...*
+   - good place to do more data-loading when state/props change when there will be multiple API calls
+     - ex) if we're making a call every time a user clicks a button - place that API call here because every click will be a componentDidUpdate
 ### 5. componentWillUnmount
+   - called anytime a Component is removed from the screen
+   - good place to do clean up ( especially for non-React stuff)